Critical-Infrastructure-Systems-Lab/PowNet/README.md

 [![status](https://joss.theoj.org/papers/f7509a62fde550bec7ae3d1da0181b7d/status.svg)](https://joss.theoj.org/papers/f7509a62fde550bec7ae3d1da0181b7d)

 # PowNet: A Production Cost Modeling Framework for Large-scale Power Systems
-Designed for power system analysis rather than complex model setup, PowNet uses simple spreadsheets as inputs.
-It is an open-source production cost modeling framework (PCM) built to simulate the scheduling of large-scale (regional or national) power systems.
-The software is written in Python.

-PowNet finds the least-cost generation schedule by solving the unit commitment/economic dispatch (UC/ED) to meet hourly electricity demand.
+PowNet is an open-source production cost model (PCM) framework written in Python, designed to simulate the operational scheduling of large-scale (regional or national) power systems.
+It determines the least-cost schedule for power generation by solving the unit commitment (UC) and economic dispatch (ED) problems – a process commonly used for applications like day-ahead market simulation.
+Designed for users focused on power system analysis rather than complex model development, PowNet uses simple spreadsheet files for data inputs, significantly simplifying model setup and modification.
+As for advanced users, the framework's modular design provides modeling flexibility to implement customized analysis or explore complex modeling algorithms.

 ## Key functionalities
 - Models power systems including generator techno-economic constraints and network limits